Vinodh-Machireddy/ml/Interview.md

 	> day to day activities
 	> challenges
 	> once you get a new project how you handle or start it like distributing modules, sharing workload.

+## Team Handling
+**You don't 've prior experience how do you handle a team?**
 I haven’t had formal reporting management yet.
 But in my current role, Even though I've been an IC for 7+ years, I've naturally taken on informal leadership throughout my career — mentoring junior engineers, technical ownership, leading architecture discussions, and coordinating across teams with data scientists, which already requires many of the same skills.

 I believe people management is an extension of ownership and communication, and I’m confident I If given a formal team, i have a plan with the structured approach where.

-**Step 1.** First, I would understand the project goal, timelines, dependencies, and expectations clearly so I can give the team the right direction.
+### Step 1.First, I would understand the project goal, timelines, dependencies, and expectations clearly so I can give the team the right direction.

-**Step 2.** First, I'd have one-on-one conversations with every team member to understand:
+### Step 2.
+First, I'd have one-on-one conversations with every team member to understand:
 ```
 → What are their strengths and interests?
 → What are their skill gaps?